i2y/castella/docs/getting-started.md

 Or, you can use live preview your app with Visual Studio Code or something like that.

 ![type:video](./videos/counter.mp4)
-(TODO: This video needs to be updated because `cattt` was renamed to `hippos` and also the package structure was changed.)
+(TODO: This video needs to be updated because `cattt` was renamed to `castella` and also the package structure was changed.)